elianamusser/exploration/doc/ErrorHandling.md

 ## Exceptions
 - X ❑ Has your project defined a standardized approach to exception handling?
 - X ❑ Have you considered alternatives to using an exception?
-- ❑ Is the error handled locally rather than throwing a nonlocal exception, if possible?
+- X ❑ Is the error handled locally rather than throwing a nonlocal exception, if possible?
-- ❑ Does the code avoid throwing exceptions in constructors and destructors?
+- X ❑ Does the code avoid throwing exceptions in constructors and destructors?
-- ❑ Are all exceptions at the appropriate levels of abstraction for the routines that throw them?
+- X ❑ Are all exceptions at the appropriate levels of abstraction for the routines that throw them?
-- ❑ Does each exception include all relevant exception background information?
+- X ❑ Does each exception include all relevant exception background information?
-- ❑ Is the code free of empty catch blocks?
+- X ❑ Is the code free of empty catch blocks?
 (Or if an empty catch block truly is appropriate, is it documented?)

 ## Security Issues
 - ❑ Does the code that checks for bad input data check for attempted buffer overflows, SQL injection, HTML injection, integer overflows, and other malicious inputs?
 - ❑ Are all error-return codes checked?
-- ❑ Are all exceptions caught?
+- X ❑ Are all exceptions caught?
 - ❑ Do error messages avoid providing information that would help an attacker break into the system?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzMzODE3OTY1LDk0OTIwNzA3Miw0NzQ3Mj
+eyJoaXN0b3J5IjpbLTE5NjYzMzYxOCw5NDkyMDcwNzIsNDc0Nz
-Y2NCwxMzk2MjIyOTg3LC0zNzkwMTM4MzMsMTMyNzk2NDY5MSw2
+I2NjQsMTM5NjIyMjk4NywtMzc5MDEzODMzLDEzMjc5NjQ2OTEs
-OTE2NjE0NjMsLTY1MjA5NjU0OSwtNjU2NzkyOTI2LC00MzE5OD
+NjkxNjYxNDYzLC02NTIwOTY1NDksLTY1Njc5MjkyNiwtNDMxOT
-Y0LC01MTU5ODcyNjUsMTg0NjU0Mzg0MywyMDc3NTcyMjQ0LC0x
+g2NCwtNTE1OTg3MjY1LDE4NDY1NDM4NDMsMjA3NzU3MjI0NCwt
-NzE4NDk5MDA1LDEzNDU0MTI1MzJdfQ==
+MTcxODQ5OTAwNSwxMzQ1NDEyNTMyXX0=
 -->